 This course will ensure that English learners have an opportunity to gain a basic understanding of course specific academic language in order to acquire new content knowledge and be successful in academic tasks, such as reading and comprehending complex, grade level texts and participating in academic discussions.
 Through the use of these scaffolded supports, students will develop confidence, engagement, content knowledge, processing strategies, and language.
 AZ English Language Proficiency Standards and AZ Science Content Standards will be used to front load specific academic content language to English learners prior to or during enrollment in these courses.
 Collaboration with mainstream teachers will open up the lines of communication between educators in the English Language Development Department and the Science Department.
-Elective credit only.

-Section: ELD126A/ELD126B ELD Academic Social Studies Literacy Grade: 9-12 All Year Course offered at: AHS Prerequisites: Enrollment based on the AZELLA Placement/Reassessment proficiency scores of Pro-Emergent/Emergent and Rasic
+Prerequisites: Enrollment based on the AZELLA Placement/Reassessment proficiency scores of Pre-Emergent/Emergent and Basic